 To do this, draw a circle with the ellipse tool and make a duplicate copy of it.
 (Select the circle, press and hold the alt key, and at the same time with left click-drag the circle.

 This will duplicate the object.)
-Fill one circle with color and another circle with another color.
+Fill one circle with a color and another circle with another color.
 (For Strokes click on No Fill.
-You can see in the above image strokes are not filled) Now select both the circle and double click on the blend tool.
+You can see in the above image strokes are not filled) Now select both the circle and double-click on the blend tool.

 There are a lot more things to do with the blend tool just give it a try.

 Artboard is the place where you draw or create your artwork.
 You can find this tool in the tool panel.
 This tool is used to edit the artboard.

 With the help of this tool, you can change the appearance of the artboard.
 From the appearance panel also you can edit the artboard.

 See the below image to understand more about the Artboard Tool.

 Now you have learned the Basic Tools of Adobe Illustrator.
 In the next article, you will learn about the basic panels used in Adobe Illustrator.

 What is the basic tool in Adobe Illustrator?